LangChain Getting Started

 model str Model name exactly as it appears in ollama list

-temperature float Randomness (0 = deterministic, 1 = creative).
-0.8 is a good general-purpose default
+temperature float Randomness (0 is deterministic, 1 is creative).
+0.8 is a good default

 num_predict int Maximum tokens to generate per response